 In the case of a mobile operator, energy efficiency can also be interpreted at different levels.
 Different metrics can be more suitable, depending on if the focus is on one piece of equipment, a site, the whole network or even the entire operation of a mobile operator.
+According to a survey we conducted during the project in January 2024, nearly 90% of operators think their company will need to report more on efficiency metrics in the future.
 Overall, measuring, comparing and benchmarking energy efficiency in the 5G era is a complex task.
 Multi-generational (2G, 3G, 4G and 5G) mobile networks are operating in different social and geographical environments, and separating energy from 2G, 3G, 4G, 5G and fixed services can be challenging without an all-encompassing, real-time metering system.
-GSMA Intelligence published a report, 4 which further elaborates on this issue and the different levels of energy efficiency.
+GSMA Intelligence published a report that further elaborates on this issue and the different levels of energy efficiency.